CartoDB/Windshaft/test/README.md

 ../config/environments/test.js --  specifically the postgresql and
 maybe redis slots.

-Redis needs to be running and listening on port 6379 (the default) or whatever you specified in the environment setting.
+Redis needs to be running and listening on port 6333 or whatever you specified in the environment setting.

 PostgreSQL 9.1+ needs to be running, listening on a TCP port and be